AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-virtual-machine-management-with-vagrant/README.md

 └----------┘      └----------┘      └----------┘
 ```

 Network topologies therefore describe the shape of a given network and the *path* a given message (called a "packet" in network engineering lingo) must take to get from one device to another.
-This topology, in which all devices are connected in a straight line, is called a [*bus network*](https://simple.wikipedia.org/wiki/Bus_network), and it is one of the simplest possible networks you can create.
+This topology, in which all devices are connected in a straight line, is called a *line network*, and is the most rudimentary shape a network can take since it merely involves linearly daisy chaining one device to the next in series.
+Another example of a daisy chain is a [*bus network*](https://simple.wikipedia.org/wiki/Bus_network), in which each device is connected to a single, shared network cable (or "backbone").
 You could think of network engineering a bit like a "connect the dots" game, where the devices are the dots (sometimes also called "nodes" or "hosts") and the physical (or, in our case, virtual) network cabling are the lines connecting them.

 VirtualBox provides several facilities for designing a network topology in whatever shape you like.
 Of these, VirtualBox's *networking modes* is the feature you'll use to connect a virtual machine to the network.
 Each of a virtual machine's network adapters can be configured in one (and only one) of these networking modes at a time.
 You can use either the [VirtualBox Manager graphical application](https://www.virtualbox.org/manual/ch01.html#idm272) or [the `VBoxManage(1)` command line utility](https://www.virtualbox.org/manual/ch08.html), installed along with the main VirtualBox hypervisor itself, to set any of a given virtual machine's available network adapters to the desired VirtualBox networking mode, as shown in the screenshot below: